dev-sec/ansible-collection-hardening/roles/mysql_hardening/README.md

   * Required: no
 * `mysql_hardening_enabled`
   * Default: `true`
-  * Description: Wether to run the hardening
+  * Description: Whether to run the hardening
   * Type: bool
   * Required: no
 * `mysql_daemon_enabled`
   * Default: `true`
-  * Description: Wether to run the hardening
+  * Description: Whether to run the hardening
   * Type: bool
   * Required: no
 * `mysql_root_password`